Choose the correct Inline Skates

 Skate Frame: Extruded Aluminium

-Extruded Aluminium is stronger which is necessary for maximum power transfer.
+Extruded aluminium is stronger, which is necessary for maximum power transfer.

-Wheel Size: 100 - 110mm (standard skates) ; 125mm (tri-skates)
+Wheel Size: 100–110mm (standard skates); 125mm (tri-skates)

-Large wheels gives maximum speed
+Large wheels deliver maximum speed.

 Wheel Hardness: >85a